Frederick Adolph Wolf

 Frederick Adolph Wolf (June 25, 1885 – November 7, 1975) was an American plant pathologist and mycologist.
 F.A.
 Wolf was known for his contributions to the understanding of fungal and bacterial diseases of tobacco, which he explored both domestically and globally.
-His most renowned contributions were his two-volume work “The Fungi” which served as a reference and textbook for fungal morphological and evolutionary studies for several years and his “Tobacco Disease and Decays” book.
+His most renowned contributions were his two-volume work "The Fungi" which served as a reference and textbook for fungal morphological and evolutionary studies for several years and his "Tobacco Disease and Decays" book.

 Early life and education

 Wolf was born in Odell, Nebraska, to August Wolf and Wilhelmina (Kracht) Wolf.
 The family owned a quarter-section farm in Gage County, Nebraska, near Odell, where Wolf grew up and worked while attending elementary and high school.
 Wolf taught high school for one year after completing high school to save enough money to enroll in university.
-Wolf attended college at the University of Nebraska–Lincoln from 1903 – 1907.
-Upon completion of his bachelor’s degree, he pursued a master’s degree and completed it in 1908.
+Wolf attended college at the University of Nebraska from 1903 – 1907.
+Upon completion of his bachelor's degree, he pursued a master's degree and completed it in 1908.
 Wolf went on to do graduate work at the University of Texas for two years under the advisership of Frederick DeForest Heald.
 He then obtained a doctorate from Cornell University in Ithaca, New York under the guidance and direction of George F. Atkinson.
 He completed his Ph.D. in 1911 with a dissertation focused on the development of the perfect state of Diplocarpon rosae Black Spot of Roses fungal causal agent, for which he has given the binomial name.
 Wolf then joined the Alabama Agricultural Experiment Station in Auburn as a plant pathologist where he worked from 1911 to 1915.
 It was during this time that Wolf married Wynette Taylor, with whom he would be married for 61 years and have two children, four grandchildren, and two great-grandchildren.